 At the Center for Congenital Heart Disease, doctors trained in heart conditions and cardiac imaging (cardiologists), heart surgery (cardiac surgeons), anesthesia (anesthesiologists), imaging (radiologists), obstetrics and gynecology, and other areas work together to diagnosis and treat people with congenital heart disease.
-The staff treats adults with congenital heart disease at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
+The staff treats adults with congenital heart disease at Mayo Clinic in Arizona, Florida and Minnesota.
 Your health care team talks with you about your heart anatomy, your future health and your risk of heart conditions.
 And depending on your condition and situation, they also may talk with you about exercise, employability, insurance and pregnancy.
 At Mayo Clinic in Rochester, Minnesota, you may be referred to the Cardiovascular Obstetrics Clinic if you're pregnant.

-Doctors actively research genetics and new treatments for congenital heart diseases.
+Physician-scientists and other researchers study genetics and new treatments for congenital heart diseases.
 Learn more about research in the Cardiovascular Research Center.

 You may be referred by your primary doctor, or you may make an appointment without a referral.

 Nationally recognized expertise